digantamisra98/Mish/README.md

 ### Demo Jupyter Notebooks:

-All demo jupyter notebooks are presemt in the [Notebooks Folder](https://github.com/digantamisra98/Mish/tree/master/Notebooks)
+All demo jupyter notebooks are present in the [Notebooks Folder](https://github.com/digantamisra98/Mish/tree/master/Notebooks)

 ### For Source Code Implementation: